rahimkhoja/Atomik_Controller/README.md

 ### Notes ###

- * The code is rather messy and inefficient ( sorry )
+ * The code is rather messy and inefficient ( sorry ).
+With some polishing it should easily become efficient.
- * I didn't comment much
+ * Comments have not been added yet.
+This is still a work in progress.
  * If the Atomik Transceiver is reprogrammed to use two Nrf24l01+ Radio Modules it would greatly improve responsiveness.